About This Chapter

 19. Human Resources Planning: Advantages & Importance

-In this lesson, we will learn about how practical planning in human resources departments can prepare organizations for future success.
+In this lesson, we'll learn about how practical planning in human resources departments can prepare organizations for future success.
 Test your knowledge after the lesson with a quiz.

 20. Reward Management: Process & Types